 Where did December go?!

-For me most of it was sucked into a temporary transcription contract which basically paid for our Christmas.
-To be fair I really enjoyed working on it, but it did mean that I had to sacrifice some of my reading and blogging time.
+I spent a lot of my extra time focusing on temporary transcription contract.
+I really enjoyed working on this new area alongside my digital marketing projects.
 I’m still enjoying the Throne of Glass series although I took a break at the end of the month for variety.
 I’ve written a review for Ghost Wall, an excellent literary novella and plan to post about our family read, The Wolves of Willoughby Chase, next week.

 Al and Little M also read slightly less this month as the excitement of Christmas took over.
 I’ve listed all our books below: